The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 - Report: PASS or FAIL with specific issues listed

 This is the structure I use for every skill in the ACOS system.
-Each skill is essentially a production-grade system prompt that defines a specific agent's role and task focus with precision.
-The 22+ skills in ACOS v10 are the result of iterating on this approach for 18 months.
+Each skill is essentially a production-grade system prompt defining a specific agent's role and task focus with precision.
+The 22+ skills in ACOS are the result of iterating on this approach for two years.
+The same role-as-system-prompt discipline is how you wire an always-on assistant — the build I documented in Build Your Own Jarvis with Claude Code is one long exercise in writing precise role prompts instead of clever one-off tricks.

-When you need output in a format the model hasn't encountered often — a specific MDX structure, a proprietary data format, an unusual report layout — few-shot examples are still the most reliable technique.
+For novel formats, yes.
+When you need output in a format the model hasn't encountered often — a specific MDX structure, a proprietary data format, an unusual report layout — few-shot examples remain the most reliable technique.

 The model is pattern-matching.
-If you give it three examples of the exact format you want, it pattern-matches to that format.
-This works better than extensive description of the format.
+Give it three examples of the exact format you want and it pattern-matches to that format.
+This works better than extensive prose description of the format.

-Important: the examples need to be high-quality.
-One excellent example is more valuable than three mediocre ones.
-The model will pattern-match to quality, not just structure.
+Important: the examples must be high-quality.
+One excellent example beats three mediocre ones.
+The model pattern-matches to quality, not just structure.

-Constraints work better when they're itemized, not embedded in prose.
+Constraints work better when itemized, not embedded in prose.

 Prose constraint: